voucherifyio/commerce-tools-integration/README.md

 - [Validation rules](https://docs.voucherify.io/docs/validation-rules) – coupons valid only for select scenarios based on customer, cart or order attributes.
 - [Discount effects](https://docs.voucherify.io/docs/discount-effects) – defining how to apply the discount to the customer's cart.
 - [Unit discount](https://docs.voucherify.io/docs/give-item-for-free-unit-discount) – add free items to orders.
+- [Loyalty program](https://support.voucherify.io/article/177-how-to-create-loyalty-program-step-by-step) - we support earning points from paid orders and using pay with points rewards

 If we want to allow customers to use coupons defined in Voucherify, the integration application needs to: